MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/cost-price-resolution-sales.md

 ---
 title: Resolve cost prices on project estimates and actuals
-description: This topic provides information about how cost prices on project estimates and actuals are resolved.
+description: This article provides information about how cost prices on project estimates and actuals are resolved.
 author: rumant
 ms.date: 04/07/2021
 ms.topic: article